Haddox/prot_stab_analysis_pipeline/README.md

 First, install the dependencies in the `Conda` environment encoded in `environment_compute_ec50_values.yml` (see above).
 Then activate it using the command:

     source activate 2018_prot_stab_compute_ec50_values

 (`2018_prot_stab_compute_ec50_values` is the default name of the environment in the corresponding YML file).

 Next, call the script `compute_ec50_values_from_deep_sequencing_data.py` with the appropriate command-line arguments, as described below.
 All arguments are required:

     python compute_ec50_values_from_deep_sequencing_data.py [--designed_sequences_file DESIGNED_SEQUENCES_FILE] [--experimental_summary_file EXPERIMENTAL_SUMMARY_FILE] [--fastq_dir FASTQ_DIR] [--pear_path PEAR_PATH] [--five_prime_flanking_seq FIVE_PRIME_FLANKING_SEQ] [--three_prime_flanking_seq THREE_PRIME_FLANKING_SEQ]  [--output_dir OUTPUT_DIR]

-* `--designed_sequences_file` : the path to a CSV file giving the name and protein sequence for each input design.
+* `--designed_sequences_file` : the path to a CSV file giving the name and DNA or protein sequence for each input design.
 See [here](data/Rocklin_2017_Science/designed_protein_sequences.csv) for an example.
 In this file, each row specifies a design and each column specifies information about that design.
 This file must have the following comma-delimited columns:
     * `name` : a unique name for the design
-    * `protein_sequence` : the protein sequence of the design
+    * `protein_sequence` or `dna_sequence` : the protein or DNA sequence of the design, respectively

 * `--fastq_dir` : a path to a directory that has the deep-sequencing data in the form of unassembled paired-end FASTQ files for all samples in the experiment.